 - Surveys and accommodation reports

-In this area, the work of an architect is to meet the needs of the client via consultation with their deputy to enable the client to stay in their home, if deemed appropriate, or to adapt a new home for them.
+In these cases, the architect works to meet the needs of the client via consultation with their deputy, and their plans will adapt the existing home, or provide new infrastructure, accommodation and specific rooms to allow the client to stay in their home, if considered appropriate.

 Deputies, solicitors and architects

-The bespoke designs we create for this type of project always have he full approval of the client and deputy, case managers, occupational therapists and solicitors before work starts to ensure that the works are completed exactly as agreed by the parties involved.
+The bespoke designs we create for this type of project always have the full approval of the client and deputy, case managers, occupational therapists and solicitors before work starts.
+This ensures that the works are completed exactly as agreed by the parties involved.

-An architect experienced in this type of project is a real ally in what can be a complex and bureaucratic process – a deputy needs to be able to delegate to competent professionals that have done this type of work before to a top-quality standard and also are familiar with the steps and documentation needed.
+An architect experienced in this type of project is a real ally in what can be a complex process – a deputy needs to be able to delegate to competent professionals delivering top-quality standards that are familiar with the steps and bureaucratic documentation needed.

 By way of example, we can also provide you our your solicitor with the documents necessary for your yearly report to the Office of the Public Guardian as proof of good financial housekeeping.

-Whether you’re a solicitor acting as a deputy for a client, or a family member designated as such, if you need help with architectural solutions, give us a call at Lapworth Architects on 0121 455 0032.
-We’ve got the architectural skill you’re looking for, and the experience in deputyship you need.
+Whether you’re a solicitor acting as a deputy for a client, or a family member designated as such, if you need help with architectural solutions, give us a call at Lapworth Architects on 0121 455 0032, or arrange your free consultation.